Jorge Seijo

 Jorge E. Seijo Figueroa (born 1942) is a radio and television personality.

 Early years

 Seijo was born and lived most of his life in Vega Alta, Puerto Rico.
 At the age of 16 he started his radio career in Manatí, Puerto Rico at a local station, WMNT-AM (1500 kHz).
 He studied Economics at the University of Puerto Rico at Rio Piedras and post graduate studies at George Washington University.
 He later worked as a customer service liaison for Eastern Airlines.
-He trained with the United States Army Special Forces in Fort Benning, Georgia and went on a tour of duty in the Vietnam War soon after.
+Joined the United States Army where he served with the United States Army Special Forces in Fort Benning, Georgia and went on a tour of duty in the Vietnam War soon after.

 Radio career

 Following the war, Seijo rejoined the army as a commissioned officer, stationed in Virginia, before returning to Puerto Rico.
 He assisted his wife in managing a family business while returning to radio, first as a news commentator in various local radio stations, then as a commentator and producer at WAPA, also known as "WAPA Radio".
 Philosophical differences with the radio station's owners made him switch to other radio stations (WQII [11-QRadio]; Super Cadena) before settling at WSKN-AM (1320 kHz).

 For eleven years, Seijo hosted a program called Puerto Rico Matutino (Morning Puerto Rico) and Hora Siete in WSJU (Canal 30) in Puerto Rico, until Mega TV bought the station and canceled it.
 For fourteen years he hosted a radio Program in WSKN AM, Radio Isla 1320 called "Hay que tener verguenza".